 - Unless you're going mountaineering, leave your heavy boots at home.
 Even if you're planning lots of walking and some hiking, most of the Greek terrain likely to be encountered by the average traveler will be best taken in a good pair of hiking shoes or walking shoes ... or even the fashion faux pas of heavy socks and hiking sandals.

 - For spring, summer, and fall, leave the big jackets at home beside those boots.
 You'll be better off layering.
 Bring a thin vinyl rain jacket with a hood if you're worried about being cold; these are so airtight, you'll usually find yourself sweating.

 - Remember, Greece has stores.
 Find yourself short on equipment or with a "wardrobe malfunction"?
-Athens, Heraklion, Thessaloniki, and other Greek cities have street markets with lots of low-priced market streets with stalls stocked with cheap but useful merchandise.
-Athens even has a shopping mall, and you may luck out with a 1 Euro Bargain Store.
+Athens, Heraklion, Thessaloniki, and other Greek cities have street markets with lots of stalls stocked with cheap but useful merchandise.
+Athens even has a shopping mall, and you may luck out with a 1-Euro Bargain Store.

-But small cheap hotels will often skip washcloths; you might want to bring one along.
+Leave your hairdryer and shampoo behind if you will be safely ensconced in a luxury hotel.
+But small, cheap hotels will often skip washcloths; you might want to bring one along.